 The supermarket in El Chalten has a smaller choice of items available (although still pretty good) and the prices are a bit higher.

 Most of the restaurants there are concentrated along the main avenue – Av.
 San Martin.
-We recommend La Cerveceria Chalten with its own microbrewery – some hearty meal and artisanal beer is exactly what you need after a whole day of hiking.
+We recommend La Cerveceria Chalten with its own microbrewery – a hearty meal and artisanal beer are exactly what you need after a whole day of hiking.
 The place is popular and gets damn busy in the evenings.

 What animals are there in Los Glaciares?